jmcerrejon/piko/README.md

 ```

 -   Edit the `.env` file to include your _API keys_.
--   Edit the `.env` file to set the library you want to use: "openai" (default) or "gemini".
+-   Edit the `.env` file to set the library you want to use: "ollama", "openai" (default) or "gemini".

 ## Usage